AmbitionlessFr1end/h-manga-downloader/README.md

 # H Manga/Doujin Downloader

-A script that downloads h3ntai files from websites and stores them in a folder. <br>
+A script that downloads hentai files from websites and stores them in a folder. <br>

 ### Prerequisites/Installation